IcyApril/icyapril.github.io/_posts/2016-11-03-what-is-parliamentary-sovereignty.markdown

 the sole power to declare war - in the United Kingdom, [the power to declare war lies with a Royal Prerogative](https://www.amazon.co.uk/Federal-Constitution-Britain/dp/1326061461).
 In recent times Parliament has usually been consulted on decisions of war and peace, but there is no legal right to this.

+Prerogative powers previously allowed the dissolution of Parliament, but this was repealed by Nick Clegg's [Fixed-term Parliaments Act 2011](https://en.wikipedia.org/wiki/Fixed-term_Parliaments_Act_2011).

 There exist other powers given to the Executive, but through Acts of Parliament; for example, Section 40 of the British Nationality Act 1981 allows the Home Secretary